Central Ayutthaya: The mall and design

 The mall's building design takes into account the world heritage city of Ayutthaya.
 Typography of the letter A in the nameplate is inspired by the Thai stupa.

 Its façade is white and gold and looks striking modern from a distance, and is designed in the form of twelve indented corners according to the late Ayutthaya architectural style.
 A side part of the mall at Ayothaya Road, inspired by the plaza of Phra Nakhon decorated with red bricks.
 These red bricks also represents historical attractions like important ancient sites.
 Along with a small lotus pond which is another important identity of Ayutthaya.

 Its location is a gateway to the provinces of northern and northeastern region.

-The mall is also the centre of good stuffs and OTOP from all 16 districts of Ayutthaya under the concept "Capital of Wonders".
+The mall is associated with One Tambon One Product (OTOP), a stimulus program of the Thai government.

 The total cost of the shopping complex was 6.20 billion baht (€169 million).